skoolkid/skoolkit/sphinx/source/man/bin2sna.py.rst

 SYNOPSIS
 ========
-``bin2sna.py`` [options] file.bin [OUTFILE]
+``bin2sna.py`` [options] FILE [OUTFILE]

 DESCRIPTION
 ===========
 ``bin2sna.py`` converts a binary (raw memory) file into an SZX or Z80 snapshot.
-'file.bin' may be a regular file, or '-' for standard input.
+'FILE' may be a regular file, or '-' for standard input.
 If 'OUTFILE' is not given, it defaults to the name of the input file with '.bin' replaced by '.z80', or 'program.z80' if reading from standard input.

 If the input file is 128K in length, it is assumed to hold the contents of RAM